nikirg/lazyfast/README.md

 # Define a lazy-loaded HTML component powered by HTMX
 @router.component()
 class MyComponent(Component):
-    # Define a state field to store the component's value
-    # We can pass this value from parent page or component
-    # Or we can use it as local component state
     title: str

-    # Override the view method to define HTML rendering logic
-    # The view method is a FastAPI endpoint supporting dependency injection
-    async def view(self, request: Request) -> None:
+    async def view(self, request: Request) -> None: tags.h1(self.title, class_="my-class")

-        # Use familiar HTML tags as Python objects with standard HTML attributes
-        # The first parameter is the inner HTML of the tag
-        tags.h1(self.title, class_="my-class")

-        # Use the "with" operator to add additional HTML tags to the inner HTML
         with tags.div(style="border: 1px solid black"):

-            # This span is a child of the div
             tags.span(request.headers)

 # Initialize the page dependencies for component rendering